Mailboxes are very boring. When was the last time you even gave a second glance at one?

 3. Is Aunt Gertrude going to ram my new mailbox when she comes to visit?

 Yep, if you don’t take into account the type of mailbox you want (e.g. top-mounted one vs. one sitting on an arm), along with the USPC regulations on mailboxes, you could end up your mailbox extending past your curb, and then guess who’s going to smash into it when she comes to visit on Christmas?
 Yep–your 85 year old Aunt Gertrude.

 Stupid me didn’t plan for the style or location of my new mailbox, so I placed the post in the same location of the last one that fell over–not taking into account that the mailbox would be mounted differently and would spill into the street.
 Guidelines suggest 6″-8″ back from the edge of the curb.
 (FYI, USPC also says mailboxes should be 41″ to 45″ in height to the bottom of the mailbox edge.)

 So, yeah, I have to figure out how to mount it so that it doesn’t poke out into the street.
 See…when you fail to plan, you plan to fail…it’s true!

-Well, if you’re a total novice like me, you probably suck at using tools.
-But it’s never too late to learn.
-Thankfully, for this project, the tools aren’t too difficult, especially if you’re just installing a mailbox kit.
+Tools aren’t too difficult, especially if you’re just installing a mailbox kit.
 If you’re building your own, it’s going to require a circular saw or some other method of cutting notches to join posts to create an “arm” to mount the mailbox.
 You’ll also need a screwdriver and some galvanized screws that won’t rust.
-You’ll also want to pick up with thing: a post digger, for about $35.
+You’ll also want to pick up this thing: a post digger, for about $35.

 You can watch this video on how to use the post digger.